zak-45/SCAnalyzer-Chataigne-Module/README.md

 It will also take care of the Spleeter module, and if required, actions/ triggers for only vocal part of the song will be generated.

+'Create Show' command will generate all actions/triggers/mapping with four clicks.